AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-rules-2024.md

 ## 1. General Guidelines

 <p align="justify">
-F1TENTH Sim Racing League is a virtual competition, which accompanies the physical F1TENTH Autonomous Racing Competition.
-It leverages <a href="https://autodrive-ecosystem.github.io">AutoDRIVE Ecosystem</a> to model and simulate the digital twin of an F1TENTH racecar within a virtual racetrack.
+RoboRacer Sim Racing League is a virtual competition, which accompanies the physical RoboRacer Autonomous Racing Competition.
+It leverages <a href="https://autodrive-ecosystem.github.io">AutoDRIVE Ecosystem</a> to model and simulate the digital twin of an RoboRacer racecar within a virtual racetrack.
 The main goal of this competition is to make autonomous racing accessible to everyone across the globe.
 </p>

 ### 1.1.
 Eligibility Criteria